Exercise, yoga, and talk therapy may be alternative options for treating teen mental health issues. Here’s what parents should know.

 Yet just 29 percent of those receiving mental healthcare also took a prescription medication.
 These data come from the National Health Interview Survey, which is conducted continuously.
 Another report from the CDC found a higher number, 7.5 percent, of children and adolescents 10 to 17 in a nationally representative sample taking a prescription medication for mental health from 2011 to 2012.

 The truth may be somewhere between those numbers.
-Either way, there doesn’t appear to be a lot of medicating going on.
+Either way, there doesn’t appear to be a lot of medicating going on in teens with mental health issues.

 Teens may simply lack access to healthcare, particularly for mental health problems.
 As many as a third of adolescents don’t get the care they need, whether because they don’t have health insurance or simply don’t seek it, according to the National Center for Children in Poverty.
 That figure is in line with the most recent CDC study.
 But more may simply be benefiting from other forms of care.